RxSwiftCommunity/RxController/document/chapter5-view.md

 ### Init method
 ### Override methods and properties.
 ### Create constraints method.

+The rule of the `createcConstraints` method is same as view controller.

 ### Other methods.

 The private methods should be on the top of the internal methods.